Special purpose scope policy

 To qualify for registration within a special purpose scope of practice you must:

-- hold an acceptable primary medical degree from a university medical school listed in the Avicenna directory for medicine.
+- hold an acceptable primary medical degree from a university medical school listed in the World Directory of Medical Schools.

 - satisfy our English language requirements